shimakaze09/MyGM/README.md

 ### 4.2.2 Matrices

-Since this library is used for graphics, it primarily supports 3x3 and 4x4 matrices.
+Since this library is used for offline rendering, real-time rendering, games, etc., basically only float4 is used, so only 3x3 and 4x4 matrices are needed.
+Therefore, this library is also limited to supporting only 3x3 and 4x4 matrices ( and specializing the implementation of matrix multiplication and inverse, such as loop unrolling and simd acceleration to improve performance).

 The library implements matrices through 1D arrays of arrays, right-multiplication, column-major, consistent with OpenGL and DX (right-multiplication + column-major is highly suitable for SIMD, similarly left-multiplication + row-major is